tawasta/website/website_sale_search_attributes/README.rst

 Website sale search from attributes
 ===================================

-Allows search field to search from attributes
+Allows search field to search from attributes.
+Search bar searches from product attributes.
+Attributes are combined with OR instead of AND.

 Installation
 ============